NVIDIA/aistore/cmd/ishard/README.md

 - `-collapse`: If true, files in a subdirectory will be flattened and merged into its parent directory if their overall size doesn't reach the desired shard size.
 - `-progress`: If true, display the progress of processing objects in the source bucket.
 - `-dry_run`: If set, only shows the layout of resulting output shards without actually executing archive jobs.
 Use 'show_keys' to include sample keys.
+- `-sort`: Specifies the sorting algorithm for files within shards.
+Also see [dSort](/docs/dsort.md)
+   - `-sort="alpha:inc"`: Sorts the items in alphanumeric order in ascending (increasing) order.
+   - `-sort="alpha:dec"`: Sorts the items in alphanumeric order in descending (decreasing) order.
+   - `-sort="shuffle"`: Randomly shuffles the items without a specific seed.
+   - `-sort="shuffle:124123"`: Randomly shuffles the items using the specified seed 124123 for reproducibility.
+If the seed cannot be parsed as an integer, the flag is rejected.

 ## Initial Setup